Quansight-Labs/pyyaml-ft/README.md

 ## Installation

-To install, type `python setup.py install`.
+To install, type `pip install PyYAML-ft`.

-By default, the `setup.py` script checks whether LibYAML is installed and if so, builds and installs LibYAML bindings.
-To skip the check and force installation of LibYAML bindings, use the option `--with-libyaml`: `python setup.py --with-libyaml install`.
-To disable the check and skip building and installing LibYAML bindings, use `--without-libyaml`: `python setup.py --without-libyaml install`.

-When LibYAML bindings are installed, you may use fast LibYAML-based parser and emitter as follows:
+When LibYAML bindings are installed (enabled by default), you may use the fast LibYAML-based parser and emitter as follows:

     >>> yaml.load(stream, Loader=yaml.CLoader)
     >>> yaml.dump(data, Dumper=yaml.CDumper)